BgeeDB/bgee-unil/docs/Table.md

   key: string; // use to identify the column in onRenderCell
   text: string; // text to be display for the header of the column
   hide: string | number; // adaptative design
-}
+  style: CSSOptions;
+  noSort: boolean; // if true, the column will not be sortable }

 const columns: Column[] = [